radixdlt/radix-dapp-toolkit/packages/connect-button/README.md

 - onDestroy - triggers when button is removed from the DOM.
 Useful for cleaning up registered event listeners and subscriptions.
 - onShowPopover - triggers when users clicks on radix button and popover is being shown
 - onUpdateSharedAccounts - triggers when users clicks on "Update Account Sharing" button

+# Playground

+You can play around with different settings using our storybook instance.
+Visit [connect-button-storybook.radixdlt.com](https://connect-button-storybook.radixdlt.com/) to easily experiment with Connect Button.

 # License